 The possibility exists, therefore, that the mitigation of today will result to future aggravation.
 We may be long gone, but will the future generation agree that the massive tree planting programs now advocated are a perfect strategy for climate change mitigation?
 Are we not saving the planet Earth now only to kill it later?
 Are we leaving a lasting legacy for the enjoyment of tomorrow?

 The author of this page admits that the answers to these questions are beyond his competence, but speculates anyway that there must be some other techniques attached to the tree planting programs.
 It would be a huge help if authorities on the field will shed light.

 For it is with correct information that we can make an exacting decision.
-Towards an informed application of science and agriculture indeed!
+Towards an informed application in agriculture indeed!